-&lt;sup>127 See letters from Apache Group; Financial Services Roundtable; and GE Group.
+n127 See letters from Apache Group; Financial Services Roundtable; and GE Group.

-See, e.g., letters from Arent Fox LLP; CCMC.
+n128 See, e.g., letters from Arent Fox LLP; CCMC.

-&lt;sup>129 See letter from Apache Group.
+n129 See letter from Apache Group.

-&lt;sup>130 See letter from NACD.
+n130 See letter from NACD.
 See also letter from Eric Dixon, LLC.

-not appropriately handle the information, a whistleblower will be eligible for an award if he submits it to us.
+One commenter recommended that we narrow the scope of the exclusions so that, if the privileged information relates to an entity's wrong-doing and the entity does not appropriately handle the information, a whistleblower will be eligible for an award if he submits it to us. n131 n131 Letter from the Institute of Internal Auditors.